2007 Backyard Brawl: Aftermath

 The game was named as the "Game of the Year" by ESPNU and other publications.
 It was also the first time the Panthers defeated a 2nd-ranked opponent since their 24–20 win over Georgia in the 1982 Sugar Bowl.

 West Virginia's season ended on a positive note, however, as it was elected to play in the Fiesta Bowl against the Oklahoma Sooners.
 The Mountaineers avenged their devastating loss to Pitt with a convincing 48–28 win over the 3rd-ranked Sooners.

 Along with #1 Missouri's loss in the Big 12 Championship Game to Oklahoma, West Virginia's loss to Pitt represented the second straight week that both the #1 and #2 teams lost.
 It was the first time it had happened in consecutive weekends.
 As a result, Ohio State, who was idle the last 2 weeks, and LSU, who won the SEC Championship Game over Tennessee despite two overtime losses in the regular season, were selected to play in the BCS National Championship Game, with the Tigers winning 38–24.

 The teams met again the next season in Pittsburgh, as was usual as the rivalry was an annual one at the time.
-Pittsburgh again won, this time 19–-15, and the teams ended with identical 9–4 records.
+Pittsburgh again won, this time 19–15, and the teams ended with identical 9–4 records.
 In 2009, the teams met in Morgantown for the first time since the upset with West Virginia winning 19–16.
 They met 2 more times in 2010 and 2011, with the Mountaineers winning each of them.
 With both the Panthers joining the ACC and the Mountaineers joining the Big 12 in 2012, the series was in doubt.
-In 2015, the two schools agreed to play a 4-game series from 2022–25.
+In 2015, the two schools agreed to play a 4-game series from 2022 to 2025.